izotov93/LogNNet/README.md

 7. `selected_metric_class` (int or None, optional) Default is None

 Select a class metric for training model.
-Supports input of the following metrics precision, recall and f1 for the LogNNetClassifier class.
+Supports input of the following metrics Precision, Recall and F1 for the LogNNetClassifier.
+If the value is not specified (None), then the default value to 1 for F1, Recall, and Precision.
 **When using LogNNetRegressor model is not used.**

 8. `num_folds` (int value, optional), default=1